-Spending less time sitting down and more time being active.
+Spending less time sitting down and more time being active is key to preventing Type 2 diabetes.

 It could be an activity class, a sport, or it could be getting up from your seat and doing more around the house.
 Even moving a little more makes a big difference.